CMWBI-alefkowitz/test-sass-lefkowitz/readme.md

-# Cadent Front-end Aptitude Test - Markup, Style, and Pre-processors
+# Cadent FED Aptitude Test - Markup, Style, and Pre-processors

+## Introduction

 This exercise is designed to test your understanding of the fundamental concepts HTML and CSS.
 The below prompt is going to walk you through a scenario where you're going to have to view a design and then make it come to life using nothing but HTML and CSS.
 Here are some of the items that it will test: